Gaussianer/FasterSeg/README.md

 * `arch_0` and `arch_1` contains architectures for teacher and student networks, respectively.

 ### 2. Train from scratch
 * Copy the folder which contains the searched architecture into `/home/FasterSeg/train/` or create a symlink via `ln -s ../search/search-224x448_F12.L16_batch2-20200102-123456 ./`.
-Use the following commands for this:
+Use the following commands to copy the folder into `/home/FasterSeg/train/`:
 ```bash
 cd /home/FasterSeg/search
 cp -r search-224x448_F12.L16_batch2-20200102-123456/ /home/FasterSeg/train/